Bitcoin Sells Off at $9K Again as US-China Tensions Dent Risk Sentiment

 “We can confirm that the Chinese Communist Party did all that it could to make sure that the world didn’t learn in a timely fashion about what was taking place,” he added.

 Mr. Pompeo’s statements hinted that the friction between the U.S. and China is on the rise again.
-That was visible in the renminbi’s exchange rate in early Monday trading.
-The RMB fell 0.3 percent to 7.1561 per US dollar, its lowest in 45 days.
+That was visible in the renminbi’s exchange rate in early Monday Betfair Trading.
+The RMB fell 0.3 percent to 7.1561 per US pound, its lowest in 45 days.
 ING’s chief China economist, Robert Carnell, said the drop could serve as a signal to another U.S.-China trade war.

 “It is possible that the US administration feels emboldened to restart the trade rhetoric given the rally stocks have undergone in recent weeks,” he told FT.